 I haven’t tried a standing desk, but these are becoming more and more popular.
 With the admonishment that “sitting is the new smoking”, experts encourage us to kick the chair.
 (But I love sitting! 🙁 ) For bloggers, writers and designers who spend a lot of time at the keyboard, there’s a platform available that will convert your existing desk to a standing one.
 Maybe try it in the afternoons?
 Regardless, at least commit to getting up and walking around every twenty-five minutes.
 Set the timer or a reminder on your phone.

 The truth is, our schedules aren’t going to open up and offer us a nice, neat chunk of free time to exercise.
 If we want better fitness and quality of life, we have to be intentional and make time for it.
 While it feels like I don’t have time to exercise some days, I seem to always find time to scroll through social media, watch a hedgehog video, or hyper-focus on peeling a label off the jar before I toss it into the recycling bin.
 (Why..are..they..so..sticky?)
 We do what we want to do.
 Remember, instead of dreading the actual exercise, think of why we resolved to exercise: improved health, longer life, being able to say ‘yes’ to adventure.
 And heightened creativity!

-Have you noticed the benefits of exercise in your work?
+NOW YOU: Have you noticed the benefits of exercise in your work?

 Click to save it to your favorite Pinterest board!